-Paycheck Protection Program (PPP) loans
+Paycheck Protection Program loans

-Economic Injury Disaster (EIDL) loans
+Economic Injury Disaster loans

 Differences from the PPP loan

-Another important difference is that if your loan under an EIDL loan exceeds $200,000, you would be required to personally guarantee it.
+Another important difference is that if your EIDL exceeds $200,000, you would be required to personally guarantee it.
 If your business closes next week, you’re personally liable for the debt.

-SBA Offer In Compromise basics
+SBA ‘Offer In Compromise’ basics

 The OIC process typically applies to SBA 7(a), Express and 504 loans.
 Disaster loans have an OIC process, but it’s handled by a different SBA office.
-This section speaks to the most popular SBA loan, the 7(a).
+This section speaks to the most popular SBA loan — the 7(a).

 The OIC typically is for the guarantor only (unless you specifically make a separate offer for the business entity).
 If your OIC is accepted, the legal entity that owns your business would still be liable for the debt.
 So, in that respect, the debt is not actually being completely forgiven – instead, the guarantor is simply being released in exchange for a cash payment.

 Another difference between the OIC and the PPP loan is that the OIC must be reviewed and recommended by your original lender before it gets sent to the SBA.
-If your lender is not agreeable to the terms that you’re offering, you will not have the opportunity to have it presented to the SBA.
+If your lender doesn’t agree to the terms that you’re offering, it will not be presented to the SBA.

-This means that the bank will be taking a 25% loss on any amount that’s forgiven through the OIC program.
-As a result, the bank obviously has a financial stake in making the decision and, therefore, they will evaluate the much more critically than the PPP loan.
+This means that the bank will be taking a 25 percent loss on any amount that’s forgiven through the OIC program.
+As a result, the bank has a financial stake in making the decision and will evaluate the loan much more critically than the PPP loan.